prk-2023/rust_tutorials/structures_05/Structures.md

 - Instance Methods: These methods take "self" as an argument and operate on instance of the structure.
 They are defined using "&self" or "&mut self" syntax.

-- Static Methods: These methods do not take "self" as an argument and opearte on the structures itself.
+- Static Methods: These methods do not take "self" as an argument and operate on the structures itself.
 They are using the "Self" syntax.

 - Associated functions: These functions are not methods but are associated with the structure.
 They are